bnb-chain/bsc-smart-contract-tutorials/docs/NonFungibleToken.md

 ### 1.3 - Create the ERC165 interface

-As Binance Chain is compatible with the `Ethereum Virtual Machine (EVM)`, it's possible to connect `ERC` interfaces with BEP contracts.
+As BNB Chain is compatible with the `Ethereum Virtual Machine (EVM)`, it's possible to connect `ERC` interfaces with BEP contracts.
 We'll explain these two concepts in later parts of this tutorial.

 In the case of `BEP721`, which we'll use in this tutorial, it uses the `ERC165` tool to enhance the contract's clarity.